amanallahcode1/ZoomParty/README.md

 ## Local Setup Instructions

  - Create a Twilio account (if you don't have one yet).
 It's free!
- - enerate an API Key for your account.
+ - Generate an API Key for your account.
- - lone this repository
+ - Clone this repository
  - reate a virtualenv and install the requirements
  - Ceate a .env file by copying the .env.template file.
 Fill out the values for your Twilio account's SID, API Key SID and API Key Secret.
  - Execute python app.py to start the server.